Bloody Mary Salad

 The choices consumers must make every day can be overwhelming.
 How many mustards does a society need?
 What’s the point, exactly?

-But then: I recall an animated family Thanksgiving turned silent as grace was spoken by a woman of a certain age, mother, grandmother and great-grandmother to many gathered round the table.
+BUT THEN: I recall an animated family Thanksgiving turned silent as grace was spoken by a woman of a certain age, mother, grandmother and great-grandmother to many gathered round the table.

 “Thank you, Lord, for taxes,” she began, “it means we have work.
 And thank you for the pile of dishes to wash after our meal, it means we share it with people we love.”